dagbedji/cryptocurrency-capstone/README.md

 # Cryptocurrency Capstone Project

 This project is a cryptocurrency web application built with Node.js, Express.js, and APIs like Stripe and Blockchain.
-It enables users to view live cryptocurrency data and seamlessly complete checkout processes for products or services using cryptocurrency.
+It enables users to view live cryptocurrency data and seamlessly complete checkout processes for products or services using traditional payment methods through Stripe.
+Explore and interact with live market data for various cryptocurrencies.

 ## Features

 - Live Cryptocurrency Data: Fetches real-time cryptocurrency prices and trends using the Blockchain API.
-- Dynamic Checkout Flow: Uses the Stripe API for secure cryptocurrency payments.
 - Responsive UI: A clean and user-friendly interface.
 - Session Management: Securely retrieves payment sessions and their associated data.
 - Error Handling: Provides detailed error messages for debugging and user-friendly notifications.